• About

 Did you know you can go wine tasting on Maui?!
 There are only three wineries in the whole state of Hawaii, with MauiWine being the oldest (formerly known as Tedeschi Winery).
 I highly suggest making a reservation for a tasting as they have limited seating to accommodate walk-ins.

-Wine flights are a reasonable $12 each, and you can choose from two different flight options that include three wines.
+Wine flights start at a reasonable $13, and you can choose from different flight options that include three wines.
 My favorites are the Pineapple Sparkling and Mele Red Blend!
 Wines are also available by the glass, along with specialty wine cocktails.

 Goat Cheese Small Bite – delish!